-Other streaming services are available, but this is the one I prefer.
-If there’s no other alternatives then I’ll host a file myself, but embedding a Soundcloud link is much easier and looks much better.
-Bandcamp is a great service, and I’ll include ‘buy it’ links to a Bandcamp page wherever there’s one available, but their embeddable player is not the best, and I tend to save myself the hassle and avoid it all together.
+Other streaming services are available, but this one is the easiest to use.
+If there are no other alternatives then I'll host a file myself.
+But embedding a Soundcloud link is much quicker and looks much better.
+Bandcamp is a great service.
+I'll include ‘buy it’ links to a Bandcamp page whenever I have one.
+But their embeddable player is not the best, and I tend to save myself the hassle and avoid it all together.

 2. Send vinyl.

-There are precious few new bands that can afford to press their own vinyl, and even fewer who can afford to give that vinyl away, so this will probably not apply to many of you.
-However, there is no better way to get to the top of my listening pile than to send me vinyl.
-I still won’t guarantee you a review; if I don’t like it I probably won’t write about it, no matter how much you’ve spent on posting me your quadruple gatefold box-set from the Antarctic.
-If you want to send me your exquisitely hand-crafted package, then drop me an email and I’ll send you my address.
+There are precious few new bands that can afford to press their own vinyl.
+There are even fewer who can afford to give that vinyl away, so this may not apply to many of you.
+But there is no better way to get to the top of my listening pile than to send me vinyl.

 3. I'm a big believer in 'the album' as a format, so if you can send me a complete work then do so.

 Edit: A great many of my reviews of late have been of 7" singles, so you can feel free to ignore guideline #3.